-Due to the recent acquisition of the Mother Lode Property and the need to verify historical data through a new exploration program, the Company does not currently consider the Mother Lode Property to be a material property to the Company.
+With the acquisition of the Mother Lode Property, the Company initiated an exploration program to verify historic results and evaluate the resource expansion potential of the asset.
+The Company does not currently consider the Mother Lode Property to be a material property to the Company.
 The Mother Lode Property does not have any known proven or probable reserves under SEC Industry Guide 7 and is exploratory in nature.

-The Mother Lode Property is located in Nye County Nevada in the Bare Mountain District, south and east of the community of Beatty.
-The Mother Lode Property covers about 542 hectares of Federal mining claims in Sections 1, 12 and 13 of T12S, R47E and Sections 6, 7, 8, 9, 16 and 18 of T12S, R48E, MDBM.
+The Mother Lode Property is located in Nye County, Nevada in the Bare Mountain District, south and east of the community of Beatty, Nevada.
+The Mother Lode Property consists of 194 unpatented Federal mining claims covering about 1,570 hectares in Sections 35 and 36 of T11S, R47E, Sections 1, 2, 8, 9, 10, 11, 12, 13, 15, 16, and 17 of T12S, R47E and Sections 6, 7, 8, 9, 16, 17 and 18 of T12S, R48E, MDBM"

-Figure 3.
-Map showing new Mother Lode Property location and property layout; including map showing the location of Mother Lode Property with respect to the NBP and the community of Beatty, NV
+Figure 4.
+Map showing the Mother Lode Property location and property layout; including map showing the location of Mother Lode Property with respect to the NBP and the community of Beatty, NV